🦎 General Info

 Diet

-Type: Primarily insectivorous, with occasional fruit or greens.
+Type: Insectivorous, with occasional fruit or greens.

 Staple Foods: